lupyuen/lupyuen.github.io/src/usb3.md

 Yep and USB EHCI is __supported on PinePhone__!

 Which means we can build the USB Driver for PinePhone...
-By simply reading and writing the (Memory-Mapped) __EHCI Registers__ on Allwinner A64's USB Controller!
+By simply reading and writing the (Memory-Mapped) __EHCI Registers__ in Allwinner A64 USB Controller!
 (Pic above)

 _What are the USB EHCI Registers?_